The Sebright chicken is a small but dynamic bird.

-Sebrights’ are sociable and friendly little birds, talkative and non-aggressive although the males can be a bit protective of their hens.
+Sebrights are sociable and friendly little birds, talkative and non-aggressive.
+However, the males can be protective of their hens.

-The Sebright has bags of personality and is always exploring its’ surroundings to satisfy its’ curiosity!
+The Sebright has bags of personality and is constantly exploring its’ surroundings to satisfy its’ curiosity!

-They can be very lovable little lap birds if handled gently right from the start, but as they are so active they don’t sit still for very long.
+They can be lovable little lap birds if handled gently right from the start, but they are so active they don’t sit still for long.

-Despite their size the male Sebright can issue an ear piercing call at times which can leave your ears ringing!
+Despite their size, the male Sebright can sometimes issue an ear-piercing call, leaving your ears ringing!

 Sebright Egg Laying Capabilities

 The egg output from Sebright hens will not sustain you!

 The average is 60-80 small, white/cream eggs per.

 Some keepers have had more eggs, and some considerably less.

 The particular strain of birds will affect the egg-laying capacity since some strains have low fertility problems.